Let the magic happen!

 Becoming an adopter or a permanent foster carer isn’t an easy ride of course, nor should it be.
 If you’re privileged to be given the care of someone else’s child, their first family has a right to expect the authorities to make doubly sure you are suitable.
 So when I said I would have fought tooth and nail for Charlie, I would have expected someone to challenge whether I was just indulging in a moment of sentimentality, or whether I was indeed the right person with an enduring commitment to making things work out.

-In many of the profiles in Be My Parent, because social workers want to tell you honestly about any difficulties, they will mention impairments and special needs, but they won’t have the space to explain exactly what these mean for that particular child, which is the crucial bit!
+In many of the profiles in Be My Parent, because social workers want to tell you honestly about any difficulties, they will mention impairments and complex needs, but they won’t have the space to explain exactly what these mean for that particular child, which is the crucial bit!
 So if you think you could fall in love with a child, get on the phone and find out more about her or him.
 Don’t be put off by the generic label, it’s rarely very useful.
 Even punching it into Google won’t tell you about how it affects the individual child you are interested in!
 Remember that, with advice and information, you could robably gain the confidence to care for ‘this child’, whatever their particular difficulties.

 Remember also: it’s just this child you would be caring for, not all children with the same impairment.
 I have heard about the most surprising matches where people have been amazed to discover what they could manage once they had all the information, and they were so relieved that they took the plunge.
 Lots of short-term foster carers who fall in love with their disabled foster children eventually want to be the permanent carers, and with great success.
 These people know that there is more to a child than a complicated label.